The write path to compaction

 Logging writes and memtable storage¶

 When a write occurs, Cassandra stores the data in a structure in memory, the memtable, and also appends writes to the commit log on disk, providing configurable durability.
-The commit log receives every write made to a Cassandra node, and these durable writes survive permanently even after hardware failure.
+The commit log receives every write made to a Cassandra node, and these durable writes survive permanently even after power failure.
 The memtable is a write-back cache of data partitions that Cassandra looks up by key.
-The more a table is used, the larger its memtable needs to be.
-Cassandra can dynamically allocate the right amount of memory for the memtable or you can manage the amount of memory being utilized yourself.
-The memtable, unlike a write-through cache, stores writes until reaching a limit, and then is flushed.
+The memtable stores writes until reaching a limit, and then is flushed.

 Flushing data from the memtable¶

 When memtable contents exceed a configurable threshold, the memtable data, which includes indexes, is put in a queue to be flushed to disk.
 You can configure the length of the queue by changing memtable_flush_queue_size in the cassandra.yaml.
-If the data to be flushed exceeds the queue size, Cassandra blocks writes.
-You can manually flush data from the memtable using the nodetool flush command.
+If the data to be flushed exceeds the queue size, Cassandra blocks writes until the next flush succeeds.
+You can manually flush a table using the nodetool flush command.
 Typically, before restarting nodes, flushing the memtable is recommended to reduce commit log replay time.
-To flush the data, Cassandra sorts memtables by partition key and then writes the data to disk sequentially.
-The process is extremely fast because it involves only a commitlog append and the sequential write.
+To flush the data, Cassandra sorts memtables by token and then writes the data to disk sequentially.

 Storing data on disk in SSTables¶